Discover the Perfect Teriyaki Sauce Recipe

 What is Teriyaki Sauce?

 Teriyaki sauce is a popular Japanese condiment that adds a savory, sweet flavor to various dishes.
-It is made from a classic combination of Japanese cuisine essentials, like Mirin and Tamari or Shoyu sauce.
+It is made from a classic combination of Japanese cuisine essentials, like Mirin and Tamari sauce.
 Teriyaki sauce is commonly used as a marinade, a glaze for grilled dishes, or a dipping sauce.

 Why Make Your Own Teriyaki Sauce?